A4-Tacks/mindustry_logic_bang_lang/examples/learn-en_US.md

 For example, the returned Var is a logical variable, and it depends on a certain statement to assign a value to it, making this logical variable valid

-You can manually specify the Var to be returned by using a Var followed by a colon at the beginning
+You can manually specify the Var to return, for example, the following code:

 ```
 set a 1;